End Extreme Poverty

 We are working with partners to develop and distribute digital tools to first-time entrepreneurs in rural Africa to achieve impact.Digital Solutions and Innovation

 Building on our leadership and experience with launching the Village Enterprise Development Impact Bond (DIB)—the first in poverty alleviation—we are unlocking new, results-based funding for impact and scale throughout Africa.Development Impact Bond

 News & Awards

 DREAMS, our innovative new model for supporting refugees and alleviating poverty, was awarded Fast Company’s World Changing Idea for Europe, the Middle East, and Africa.
-Learn more about how our DREAMS partnership with Mercy Corps is transforming refugee relief and ending extreme poverty here.
+And our CEO, Dianne Calvi, was awarded the Stanford University President’s Award for the Advancement of the Common Good.

 Our Five-Year Report

 From the arid drylands of northern Kenya to the lowland rainforests of Congo-Brazzaville, we’ve impacted the lives of 557,000 women, men, and children over the past five years.
 Learn more about our life-changing impact by diving into our Five-Year Report.Read the Five-Year Report

 Passionate, talented, and committed to our mission, our team is the heartbeat of Village Enterprise.
 Each team member—97% of whom are African—exemplifies our core values of ubuntu, integrity, innovation, passion, and sustainability.
 We go far because we go together.About Us